What is a Jumpdisk?

 Jumpdisk was an Amiga-specific magazine on disk which attempted to emulate the format and success of Loadstar, one of the first disk-based magazines.
 A Jumpdisk would usually contain articles, reviews, opinion, graphical artwork, music, programs and on rare occasions some useful utilities.
 The first issue came out in July of 1986, with a new issue every month thereafter until it faded into obscurity after 1992.
 Richard Ramella was its editor.
 Richard also wrote some of the programs and articles.

 Throughout the years that Jumpdisk was published, it struggled to differentiate itself from public domain distributions like the Fred Fish collection.
 Indeed, it was often the case that the quality of programs were not any better than what could be found in the Fred Fish collection.
 What differentiated Jumpdisk from the public domain offerings was the inclusion of timely articles that approached the quality (though not the quantity) to that of a second-rate magazine, as well as the fact that each issue was copyrighted with the intent on making redistribution of the disk illegal.
-The programs on Jumpdisk were full working versions (often of dubious usefulness and/or quality) and not public domain, and the contributing programmers were paid by Jumpdisk for their inclusion.
+The programs on Jumpdisk were full working versions (often of dubious usefulness and/or quality, though there were occasional gems) and not public domain, and the contributing programmers were paid by Jumpdisk for their inclusion.

 The struggle of Jumpdisk to stand out was twofold: On one hand, it was attempting to compete with first-rate paper publications like Amiga World, Ahoy’s AmigaUser, Amiga Computing, Commodore Magazine, and dozens of others; but due to the limitations of an 880k diskette, in addition to the fact that each disk had to leave lots of room for the programs, utilities, and other content, Jumpdisk simply couldn’t provide the amount of content that these magazines delivered for less than half the price.
 Paper publications could subsidize their publishing costs with advertising, which would have taken up too much room on an 880k floppy, therefore forcing Jumpdisk to pass on the entire expense of the publication to its subscribers at $9.95 US/$11.00 Cdn. per issue, compared to, for example, $3.95 US/$4.95 Cdn. per thick issue of Amiga World.
 Accounting for inflation, a Jumpdisk would cost $17 in 2011.
 It should be noted, however, that Loadstar faced even greater limitations and sold for a similar price and managed to continue in its success.